The Software Development Roadmap: Your Guide to a Foundational Process

-Now that you have a visual, let’s talk about what each of these stops on our software development roadmap means.
-Read on to get a better understand of the software development process from start to finish.
+Now that you have a visual, let’s talk about what each of these stops on the software development roadmap means.
+Read on to get a better understanding of the software development process from start to finish.

 Discovery & Requirements

-When the discovery phase is over, you should be left with a list of requirements that allow you to step back and look at the project from the outside in and determine whether the benefits outweigh the cost and if you’re able to get what you want from the software you’re proposing.
+When the discovery phase is over, you should be left with a list of requirements that allow you to step back and look at the project from the outside in.
+Then, you can determine whether the benefits outweigh the costs — and if you can get what you want from the software you’re proposing.

-In the design phase, the requirements will be broken down further to be able to forecast the project’s timeline and estimate the level of effort and amount of resources needed.
+In the design phase, the requirements will be broken down further.
+This supports accurate forecasting of the project’s timeline and helps to estimate the level of effort and amount of resources needed.

 The largest amount of time in software development is spent coding the application.
+It simply takes time to develop effective, reliable, and secure software.
 Once the system is designed and the technical foundation is decided, development can start.

-A user acceptance test (UAT) is a period of time where the client uses the system and signs off on the development.
-Consider it like a final walkthrough of the software.
+A user acceptance test (UAT) is a period of time when you use the system and sign off on the development.
+Consider it like a final walkthrough of your software.

-Once all of these phases are complete, the client will be ready to launch their new software.
-If this is brand new software, it can be deployed all at once.
+Once all of these phases are complete, you’re ready to launch your new software.
+If this is brand-new software, it can be deployed all at once.
 If this is a feature update, just deploy the specific changes made to the software.